-If you are confused about the course or the assessment Lecturer or course tutor If you want an extension Refer to pages 20, 21 & 22 If you need to defer your assessment because of serious illness or bereavement The College of Arts Office (Catherine McCurry - catherine.mccurry@universityofgalway.ie 1st Year Philosophy students.
+If you are confused about the course or the assessment Lecturer or course tutor If you want an extension If you need to defer your assessment because of serious illness or bereavement Refer to pages 19, 20 &21 The College of Arts Office (Catherine McCurry - catherine.mccurry@universityofgalway.ie 1st Year Philosophy students.
 Deirdre Finan - deirdre.finan@universityofgalway.ie for all other years).
 Artsundergrad@universityofgalway.ie If you are ill Your GP or other medical professional.
 Medical certificates should be submitted to the Philosophy Discipline Administrator, María Bernal Navarro, or the SOHAP School administrator, Helena Condon.
 If you are experiencing stress, anxiety or other personal problems Your GP, the student counselling service, the SU welfare office.
-If you want to pass on documentation to explain lateness - which you should do once you have submitted your assignments Administrator, Helena Condon Philosophyadmin@universityofgalway.ie For anything else Philosophy staff are always happy to meet students during office hours and can discuss any issues that you wish to raise.
+If you want to pass on documentation to explain lateness - which you should do once you have submitted your assignments Philosophy Discipline Administrator, María Bernal Navarro or the SOHAP School Administrator, Helena Condon Philosophyadmin@universityofgalway.ie For anything else Philosophy staff are always happy to meet students during office hours and can discuss any issues that you wish to raise.